mj-studio-library/react-native-asset-constant/README.md

 # react-native-asset-constant
 There are shell scripts for generate asset(icon, string...) constants boilerplate

-There is only about icon currently, but I will add string, fonts etc... later
+There is only about icon, string currently, but I will add fonts etc... later

 ## Icons - Needs